DoD-Platform-One/authservice/docs/overview.md

 [Authservice](https://github.com/istio-ecosystem/authservice) is an implementation of [Envoy External Authorization](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter), focused on delivering authN/Z solutions for Istio and Kubernetes.
 Authservice handles incoming authN/Z requests and delegates part of the OIDC token-granting workflow to the backend SSO provider.

-#### HAProxy

-[HAProxy](http://www.haproxy.org/) is a commonly-used TCP/HTTP load balancer.
-Its function in this chart is to handle incoming HTTP requests and forward them to Authservice for authN/Z.

 #### Redis

 [Redis](https://redis.io/) is an in-memory data structure store, used as a database, cache, and message broker.
 It is optional to deploy and is used by Authservice to cache session data.
 See [backup.md](backup.md) for more details.